 If we are in Christ then we are Abraham’s offspring and therefore, we are heirs to the promise.
 Halleluiah!

-We have a natural inclination to the law and to think righteousness comes through the law.
+We have a natural inclination to the law.
+We have a tendency to think righteousness comes through the law.
 We believe we are basically good.
 We are like most people morally.
-Now we will freely admit that gross sins ought to be identified and punished.
+Now we will freely admit that gross sins ought to be punished.
 People like Hitler, Pol Pot, and Stalin deserve to rot in hell.
 But most people do their best and should not be sent to hell.
-They try really hard.
+They try hard.
 But, trying to obtain righteousness through good works is a sin in itself.
 We do not recognize it as a sin.
-In fact, we think it should be rewarded.
-This sin can be classified as being highly religious.
+In fact, we feel God should reward it.
+We can classify this sin as being highly religious.

 We do not keep the law.
-Once we have broken any one of the laws, rather intentionally or unintentionally we are a law breaker and the law demand punishment regardless of how well you keep the law the rest of the time.
+Once we break any part of the laws, intentionally or unintentionally, we are lawbreakers.
+The law demands punishment.
+It does not matter how well you kept the law the rest of the time.

 That is why the law only condemns.
 The law has a twofold purpose, first, to constrain evil.
-God give us civil laws for punish crime and to restrain sin.
+God gave us civil laws to punish crime and to restrain sin.
 But refraining from murder, theft or other sins does not make one righteous.
-The law is good if used for the purpose of restraining evil.
+The law is good if used to restrain evil.
 The second purpose of the law is to reveal our sins to us.

 The law is good if for these purposes.
 Just as a hammer makes a lousy screwdriver so too the law makes a lousy justifier.
-And just as if the hammer is used drive a screw, will ruin both the screw and the material being screwed, so too the law will ruin us if we use it improperly.
+If we use a hammer to drive the screw it ruins both the screw and the wood.
+So too the law will ruin us if we use it improperly.

-Because we have a natural inclination to the laws instead of embracing the message of grace with its guarantee of the forgiveness of sin, we find more laws to satisfy our conscience.
-We think if I just try harder, if I go through this ceremony, if I suffer this punishment, then I will be right with God.
+Because we have a natural inclination to the law. we find more laws to satisfy our conscience.
+We pass more and more laws.
+We could embrace the message of grace with its guarantee of the forgiveness of sin.
+But we condemn ourselves further with more and more laws.
+We think if I just try harder, if I go through this ceremony if I suffer this punishment, then I will be right with God.
 But the truth is the only way to avoid the wrath of God is through the gift of grace from Christ Jesus.

-Paul declares emphatically that the law in and of itself cannot save.
+Paul declares the law in and of itself cannot save.
 Despite Paul’s clarity many fail to grasp it.
-If they did they would not emphasize free will, or natural strength, etc. They claim Paul is referring only to the Mosaic Law.
+If they did they would not emphasize free will or natural strength.
+They claim Paul is referring only to the Mosaic Law.
 But Paul includes all laws.

-We may not commit the gross sins of murder, adultery, theft, but we are not free from impatience, complaints, hatreds, and blasphemy of God.
-Carnal lust is strong in a young man; the desire of glory is in a middle aged man; covetousness and impatience are prevalent in an old man.
+We may not commit the gross sins of murder, adultery, or theft.
+But we are not free from impatience, complaints, hatred, and blasphemy of God.
+Carnal lust is strong in a young man.
+The desire for glory is in a middle-aged man; covetousness and impatience are prevalent in an old man.

-When the law drives you to the point of despair, let it drive you a little farther, let it drive you straight into the arms of Jesus who says: “Come to me, all who labor and are heavy laden, and I will give you rest.”
+Let the law drive you to the point of despair.
+Let it drive you even a little farther.
+Let it drive you straight into the arms of Jesus, who says: “Come to me, all who labor and are heavy laden, and I will give you rest.”
 Matthew 11:28